NethServer/ns8-core/docs/modules/certification.md

 If the idea gains traction, then it's time to think about a new application.
 When creating one, ensure the following requirements are met:

+- The application and its components must respect user data privacy and integrity.
+Although this may seem obvious, it's crucial for everyone to be aware of any special data treatments performed by the application, especially if it relies on third-party cloud services.
+This allows users to evaluate whether those treatments comply with their country's laws and personal privacy standards.

 - If your application relies on third-party work, make sure it complies with their license.